fractal-mcp/sdk/docs/quickstart.md

 ```

 This creates `bundle/index.html` with your widget bundled as a single HTML file, including all your Tailwind styles.
+The `--root-only` option tells the bundler to only output the html body rather than a full standalone html file.

 ## Set Up TypeScript Configuration